Gravite02/ab-testing/README.md

-# ENIAC A/B Testing & Hypothesis Testing
+# HEXAL A/B Testing & Hypothesis Testing

-Coursework covering hypothesis testing fundamentals and a full A/B test case study on Eniac's "SHOP NOW" button redesign.
+Coursework covering hypothesis testing fundamentals and a full A/B test case study on Hexal's "SHOP NOW" button redesign.

 ## Background

-Eniac's Marketing team wants to increase the click-through rate (CTR) of the **"SHOP NOW"** button.
+Hexal's Marketing team wants to increase the click-through rate (CTR) of the **"SHOP NOW"** button.
 Design produced three alternative versions to test against the original:

 | Version | Change |
 |---|---|